A dark smoke cloud high above the blowout site at Baghjan, as seen from the adjacent Guijan village | Dhruba J. Dutta

 Dolly Kikon

-Dolly Kikon is an anthropologist.
-She teaches at the University of Melbourne, Australia.
+Dolly Kikon is a professor at the Department of Anthropology, University of California Santa Cruz.

 The India Forum